intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 train and test directories in the next step.

 ```
+$ cd $MODEL_WORK_DIR
 $ mkdir empty_dir

 $ cd annotations
 $ echo "{ \"images\": {}, \"categories\": {}}" > empty.json
-$ cd ..
+$ cd $MODEL_WORK_DIR
 ```

-4. Now that you have the raw COCO dataset and annotations files, we need to convert it to the TF records format in order to use it with the inference script.
+5. Now that you have the raw COCO dataset and annotations files, we need to convert it to the TF records format in order to use it with the inference script.
 We will do this by running the `create_coco_tf_record.py` file in the TensorFlow models repo.